Frances Bean Cobain: Personal life

-In September 2005, 13-year-old Cobain gave her first interview to Teen Vogue, in which she discussed her personal style and mentioned her parents.

 On December 11, 2009, a California Superior Court in Los Angeles appointed Wendy O'Connor, her paternal grandmother, and Kimberly Cobain, her father's sister, as Cobain's temporary co-guardians.
 On December 16, 2009, a judge issued a related temporary restraining order prohibiting Love from having any direct or indirect contact with her daughter.
 The papers were filed under the heading "motion to seal all documents... relating to a minor and allegations of domestic violence".
 Among those documents are Cobain's medical records, according to the filing.

 On August 18, 2010, Cobain inherited 37% of her late father's estate.
+She controls the publicity rights to her father's name and image.

+Cobain was ill on April 10, 2014, and therefore could not attend the Rock and Roll Hall of Fame Induction Ceremony for her father's band, Nirvana.
+Several of her family members spoke on stage at the event.
+Her godfather, Michael Stipe, gave the band's induction speech.

+In an interview in 2015, Cobain said she was not a fan of grunge bands, instead preferring the music of artists such as Oasis, The Brian Jonestown Massacre, and Mercury Rev, but has said she likes the Nirvana songs "Territorial Pissings" and "Dumb".

-She now controls the publicity rights to her father's name and image instead of Love.
-During Cobain's divorce proceedings from Isaiah Silva it was revealed that she earned, from July 2016 until June 2017, $95,496 per month from the royalties related to her father's estate in addition to $6,784 per month in dividends ($102,280 total per month, $1.2 million per year).
+During Cobain's divorce proceedings from Isaiah Silva, it was revealed she earned, from July 2016 until June 2017, $95,496 per month from royalties related to her father's estate, in addition to $6,784 per month in dividends ($102,280 total per month, $1.2 million per year).
 Her net worth was estimated at $11.3 million.
 Her father's estate was valued in 2014 as being worth $450 million.

-Cobain has said she is not a fan of grunge bands, instead preferring the music of artists such as Oasis, The Brian Jonestown Massacre, and Mercury Rev, but she has said she likes the Nirvana songs "Territorial Pissings" and "Dumb".
+On September 30, 2017, Cobain was involved in a near-death incident when the wing of a plane in which she was traveling caught fire, forcing the pilot to make an emergency landing.

+On February 13, 2018, she announced that she was celebrating two years of sobriety.
+She wrote "The fact that I'm sober isn't really public knowledge, decidedly and deliberately.
+But I think it's more important to put aside my fear about being judged or misunderstood or typecast as one specific thing."

+Marriages

-Cobain and musician Isaiah Silva from The Eeries married on June 29, 2014, though the wedding date was widely misreported as around September 2015.
-By March 23, 2016, Cobain had filed for divorce.
-On November 30, 2017, the divorce was finalized.
+Cobain married The Eeries' lead singer Isaiah Silva on June 29, 2014, though the wedding date was widely misreported as September 2015.
+By March 23, 2016, she had filed for divorce.
+The divorce was finalized November 30, 2017.

-Cobain, along with Wendy O'Connor and Kim Cobain (Kurt's mother and sister, respectively), attended the opening of "Growing Up Kurt Cobain" at the Museum of Style Icons in Newbridge, County Kildare, Ireland on July 17, 2018.
-At the exhibition, Cobain said she often uses the phrase, 'peace, love, empathy', which her father used in his suicide note, because she wants to "reclaim the peace, love, empathy thing as something that's meant for health and for compassion and for true peace, love, and empathy."